mavryk-network/mavryk-protocol/docs/introduction/breaking_changes.rst

 Attestations
 ------------

-Starting with the Oxford protocol proposal and the Octez ``v18`` the legacy attestation name ``endorsement`` is now deprecated and ``attestation`` should be used everywhere.
+Starting with the Atlas protocol proposal and the Octez ``v18`` the legacy attestation name ``endorsement`` is now deprecated and ``attestation`` should be used everywhere.
 Then, ``preendorsement`` is renamed to ``preattestation``, ``double_preendorsement_evidence`` to